AMIRSH1383/Data-science-computer-assignments-UT/README.md

 # 📊 Data Science Computer Assignments – University of Tehran

 This repository contains implementations and reports of a **Data Science course assignments** completed as part of our undergraduate studies at the **University of Tehran**.
-The project was carried out collaboratively by a team of three students.
+The Computer Assingments were carried out collaboratively by a team of three students.

 ## 📌 Computer Assingments Overview
 The assignments focused on applying core concepts of **Data Science** to a real-world dataset.
 We practiced the end-to-end workflow of a typical data science project, including: